-- Active@ KillDisk for Windows Run this application from your Windows operating system to scan local drives. - Active@ Boot Disk Creator Create a bootable Windows PE CD/DVD/BD or USB device and run Active@ KillDisk for Windows.
-Using Active@ KillDisk this way allows you to wipe confidential data from the system cache while gaining exclusive use of a partition because the operating system runs outside the partition that you are securing.
+- Active@ KillDisk for Windows (KillDisk.exe) Run this application from your Windows operating system to inspect local disks and erase/wipe your data.
+KillDisk.exe is a 32-bit application, and KillDisk64.exe is a 64bit application. - Active@ Boot Disk Creator (BootDiskCreator.exe) Create a bootable Windows PE CD/DVD/BD or USB disk to boot from it and run Active@ KillDisk for Windows.
+Using Active@ KillDisk this way allows you to wipe confidential data from the system volumes while gaining exclusive use of a partition because the operating system runs outside the partition that you are securing.